-Joe has advised companies on the protection of their IP rights in China since the mid-1980s.
+Joe has advised companies on the protection of their IP rights in Greater China since the mid-1980s.
+He is also a UDRP arbitrator handling domain name disputes under WIPO.

 Joe publishes frequently on IP topics in China and contributes regularly to position papers on legislative reforms issued by trade groups and professional associations.

 In the late 1990’s, Joe was involved in the creation of the QBPC and the Global Leaders Alliance Against Counterfeiting (now merged into BASCAP).
-He served as Vice Chairman of the QBPC for several years and remains active in its Legal Committee and Internet Task Force.
+He served as Vice Chairman of the QBPC for several years and remains active in its various committees.

 Joe is fluent in Mandarin Chinese and Italian.